kevimwe/DoingDataScienceCaseStudy1/Case_Study_Batch.md

 -   [`/Analysis`](https://github.com/kevimwe/DoingDataScienceCaseStudy1/blob/master/analysis)
-    directory is the hub for the R scripts that are used in this analysis. the different R scripts are listed below with their functions.
+    directory is the hub for the R scripts that are used in this analysis.
+The different R scripts are listed below with a brief description of their functions.
     -   [`/analysis/load_libraries.R`](https://github.com/kevimwe/DoingDataScienceCaseStudy1/blob/master/analysis/load_libraries.R):
         loads the R libraries used in this analysis using `p_load()` function from